 Factors affecting interpretation

-These estimates are not seasonally adjusted.
-Seasonality can affect the interpretation of change in payroll jobs and wages, particularly between sub-annual periods.
+These estimates are not seasonally adjusted and seasonality can affect the interpretation of change, particularly between sub-annual periods.
 While annual comparisons can assist in understanding underlying change, they are less useful when events such as public holidays or pandemic lockdowns don't occur in the same week in both years.

-In addition, when comparing the change in payroll jobs and wages between any two periods, interpretation can be complicated by variations in their composition.
+In addition, when comparing the change between any two periods, interpretation can be complicated by variations in payroll jobs composition.
 Payroll job indexes are compiled from over 11 million jobs and variations in the types of jobs reported can result in compositional change (which is not quantified).
 For example, each payroll job in each week:

 - is counted in the same way regardless of job status (full-time, part-time or casual), hence variations in demand for casual staff can influence week-on-week change.